mayankjain25/GeeksForGeeks-Last-Visited-Extension/README.md

 1. Open any article on GeeksforGeeks.org.
 2. The extension will add a line to the article title, displaying the last visited timestamp.
 3. The timestamp will be automatically updated whenever you revisit an article.
+4. The keyboard shortcuts will be triggered on keyboard events

 ## Contributing